akael888/propre-sim/README.md

 ## Background..

-ProPresenter is the main tool used by my team to perform a Multimedia Church Service.
+ProPresenter is the main tool used by my team to perform our Multimedia Church Service.
 However, we only have a single device installed with ProPresenter.

 ### Problem

 Since we only have one device available, most of the time we were working on queue based approach.
-This slows down the process, since we have to wait for the first person in the queue to finished their presentation.
+This slows down the process, since we couldn't execute our individual tasks in pararel

 ### Solution